haxe4e/haxe-studio/README.md

 ## <a name="about"></a>About

-Haxe Studio is an [Eclipse](https://eclipse.org) based IDE for development using the [Haxe](https://haxe.org) general purpose programming language.
+Haxe Studio is an [Eclipse](https://eclipse.org) based IDE designed for development with the [Haxe](https://haxe.org) general purpose programming language.

 It has the following plugins pre-installed:
 - [haxe4e](https://github.com/haxe4e/haxe4e) - Haxe programming language support